obulka/blink_raymarch/README.md

 ## Requirements

 This project has been tested in Nuke 12.0v8, 12.1v5, and 13.0v2.
 I recommend using 12.0 if you do not have much GPU memory, because it still uses OpenCL for blinkscript, rather than cuda.
-The cuda version will continue to increase memory consumption until crashing, so the entire framerange needs to fit in memory.
+The cuda version will continue to increase memory consumption until crashing.
 You will want to have a GPU, the above examples were rendered using an NVIDIA GeForce GTX 980 Ti.

 ## Gizmos

+### path_march

+This gizmo renders the scene using a ray marching algorithm, with support for:
+- global illumination
+- multiple importance sampled direct illumination
+    - set the 'max light sampling bounces' to be > 0 to enable this
+- equi-angular sampling for participating media
+    - includes volumetric caustics if you lower the 'light sampling bias' and increase the 'max light sampling bounces' knobs
+    - increase the 'equi-angular samples' knob for clearer results when using an 'sdf_noise' node with 'scattering' enabled
+- adaptive sampling by chaining together 'path_march' nodes, using a normalized variance AOV
+    - plug a 'path_march' node's output into the 'previous' input of another 'path_march' node
+    - set the minimum and maximum paths to trace, and the node will adaptively interpolate between the values
+    - the first node in the chain will always trace the maximum paths
+    - be sure to change the seed on each chained node
+- depth of field based on the camera input, simply check the 'enable dof' knob
+- hdri image based lighting

+You can input a standard nuke camera and the perspective projection, axes, and world space coordinates, will match that of Nuke's native scanline renderer, and general 3D system.

+The AOV options are:
+- beauty
+- normal
+- position
+- depth
+- stats

+The stats AOV gives you the average number of iterations, the average number of bounces, and the total number of paths traced per pixel in the r, g, and b channels, respectively.

 ### sdf_material

 This gizmo lets you set the surface properties of an object, and can be passed into an 'sdf_primitive' node in order to apply the surface material to the primitive.

-The surface properties include:
+The material properties include:
 - diffuse colour
 - specular
 - specular roughness